yaronl219/tea-shop-ui-test/README.md

 }
 ```

-Please create the Ruby API in a **separate project** you may use the below seed data
+Please create the Ruby API in a **separate project** you may use the below seed data.
-the Ruby Project should consist of a database containing tea products and the above endpoints.
+The Ruby Project should consist of a database containing tea products and the above endpoints.
+The API base url should be `http://localhost:3000`

 In addition to the API please complete the following files:
 - `src/teas/teas.html`